jsverse/transloco/README.md

 😍 Support for Multiple Languagues<br>
 🧙‍♂️ Support for Multiple Fallbacks<br>
 🤓 Support for Testing<br>
-🤩 Support of translation files in either JSON or Typescript formats<br>
 🦊 Hackable<br>

 ## Table of Contents